choderalab/Drylab-Protocols/InstallationHowTos/Openbabel.rst

 Installation route 1
 --------------------

-Download from and compile from source via Github_.
+Download from Github_ and compile from source.

 .. _Github: https://github.com/openbabel/openbabel